-Gross feed-in tariffs applied only in the ACT and NSW, where households are paid for all the electricity their panels produce, irrespective of their own domestic electricity consumption.
+Gross feed-in tariffs applied only in the ACT and NT, where households are paid for all the electricity their panels produce, irrespective of their own domestic electricity consumption.

 Under the Federal Government’s Solar Credits Scheme, eligible households receive money for small-scale technology certificates (STCs) created by their PV systems.
 STCs were formerly known as renewable energy certificates (RECs).
 The government uses these certificates as evidence of Australia’s contribution towards our renewable energy targets.

 The price you get will get for each STC depends on how you choose to sell your STCs, but is likely be close to $30 per STC.